Dual-objective Language Models: Training Efficiency Without Overfitting: Dual-objective language modeling

 The method of combining autoregressive and masked (diffusion) objectives is mostly based on the earlier GPT-BERT approach by \cite{charpentier-samuel-2024-bert}.
-They showcased promising results for very small language models trained within the limitations of the BabyLM Challenge \citep{conll-2024-babylm}.
+They showed promising results for very small language models trained within the limitations of the BabyLM Challenge \citep{conll-2024-babylm}.
 We extend their approach to masked-diffusion language models and to orders of magnitude larger computation scale.

+Dual-objective language models are trained by minimizing the following combined loss function, which is further explained below in more detail:

+\paragraph{Loss weighting} The balance between the autoregressive objective ${\mathcal{L}_{\text{AR}}}$ and masked-diffusion objective ${\mathcal{L}_{\text{MD}}}$ is controlled by the hyperparameter ${\alpha}$.
+It is crucial for controlling the trade-off between training efficiency and overfitting robustness; its relation to the number of data repetitions is extensively tested by the following experiments.

+In practice, naively mixing both objectives within a single batch could result in reduced throughput.
+For this reason, we assign each GPU device to a single objective so that the computation graph remains simple and static, and can be efficiently compiled.
+To be specific, we distribute the training of each model across $256$ devices, which allows for choosing between $256+1$ values: ${{\alpha}} \in \{\nicefrac{i}{256}\,\vert\,i=0,1,\dots256\}$.

-\paragraph{Dual objective and next-token prediction} Our goal is to align the two factorizations of the MLE objective in \Cref{eq:ar,eq:diffusion-elbo} so that they can be parameterized by a single transformer model.
+\paragraph{Diffusion as next-token prediction} Our goal is to align ${\mathcal{L}_{\text{AR}}}$ and ${\mathcal{L}_{\text{MD}}}$ so that they can be parameterized by a single transformer model.
 For this reason, we use a slightly modified version of masked language modeling called \textit{masked next-token prediction} \citep[MNTP;][]{lv-etal-2024-analysis}.
-With this approach, the model always uses the hidden state at position $i$ to predict the next token at position $i+1$ (we prove that this parameterization is as expressive in \Cref{app:proof}).
+With this approach, the model always uses the hidden state at position $i$ to predict the next token at position $i+1$ (we prove that this parameterization is as expressive as the standard approach in \Cref{app:proof}).
 In this way, both modes of operation are unified as they both perform next-token prediction, as illustrated in \Cref{fig:dual-lm}.
 MNTP has also been used in recent work for adapting a masked diffusion model from an autoregressive checkpoint \citep{gong2025scaling, ye2025dream7bdiffusionlarge}.

 \paragraph{Standard transformer architecture} The main benefits of using masked next-token prediction are that we can use exactly the same transformer architecture as standard autoregressive models, and we can optimize its parameters with both objectives at the same time.
 The only difference between the two modes of operation is the inputs -- they are either (partially) masked inputs with empty (fully bidirectional) attention masks, or full unchanged inputs with causal (unidirectional) attention masks.